Surgeons consult with patients and operate on people to treat and manage disease and injuries.

 - University of Auckland website - Bachelor of Medicine and Bachelor of Surgery

-- Royal Australasian College of Surgeons website - information on becoming a surgeon
+- Royal Australasian College of Surgeons website - becoming a surgeon

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.